How To Draft the Perfect Gym Business Plan

 - Customer service

 Outside of rent, labor is the biggest expense for most fitness club operators, so having the right compensation is critically important.
 Break down your management and staff profile, along with their compensation and benefits plans.

 How you structure compensation and benefits will impact your ability to attract and retain a strong team and can make the difference on whether or not your business is profitable in the short and long term.
 So give these points and good thought before cementing anything in your plan.

 Include your financials for the most recent year, as well as your projected revenue for the coming years.
 These projections should be based on the solid market research you’ve done.

-Create comprehensive financial projections that include income statements, balance sheets, and cash flow statements for next three years based on the expected best and worst case scenarios.
+Create comprehensive financial projections that include income statements, balance sheets, and cash flow statements for the next three years based on the expected best and worst-case scenarios.
 Provide context for these numbers by comparing them to industry benchmarks.
 Start-up costs, payroll expectations, debt payment schedules are important to reference as well.

 Make sure to consider membership and revenue-generating service ramp-up, membership churn, and staff compensation in your projections.

 Use this as an opportunity to think realistically about your business.
 Include the key external resources you might consider to get funded.
 These could be:

 - Soft loans (family members, friends, gifts)

 Detail exactly where you plan to get your funding from, and how much.
 If you’ve previously made loan applications, make a note of them here for any potential investor to consider.